Jackie Dojack, President

 CEO, Badanai Motors

 George is the Owner and CEO of Badanai Motors.
-He is a Graduate of Lakehead University, Business Administration and worked for General Motors of Canada in their Calgary and Vancouver field marketing offices right after graduation.
+He is a graduate of the Business Administration program through Lakehead University.
+After graudation, he gained experience working for General Motors of Canada in their Calgary, and Vancouver, field marketing offices.

 Lesley is a retired library administrator, having returned to Thunder Bay where she grew up, after many years in Southern Ontario.
-She retired in 2011 as CEO of the Belleville Public Library and John M. Parrott Art Gallery.
-Prior to Belleville, she was a senior manager in the Toronto Public Library system, responsible for collections, services and cultural programming at the Toronto Reference Library.
-She is an active community volunteer and currently is a member of the Northwestern Grant Review Team for the Ontario Trillium Foundation as well as a member of TVO's Regional Councillors Advisory Board.
+She is an active community volunteer and currently is Chair of the Northwestern Grant Review Team for the Ontario Trillium Foundation and a member of TVO's Regional Councillors Advisory Board.
+Her most recent position was as CEO of the Belleville Public Library and John M. Parrott Art Gallery.
+Prior to Belleville, she was senior manager responsible for collections, services and cultural programming at the Toronto Reference Library.

 Paul Jasiura, Trustee